meneguzzi/meneguzzi-final-projects/TC-checklist.md

 	- [ ] Overall objective <br/> i.e. a brief statement of what it is you want to **deliver**
 	- [ ] Specific objectives <br/> i.e. a list of concrete goals as you move towards your overall objective, these are now 'deliverables'

-## Final project II / Integrating Course V (Project Implementation)
+## Final project II / Integrating Course IV (Project Implementation)

 The text you deliver at the end of the final project II must show that you are able to apply what you learned throughout your undergrad course to solve a concrete problem.
 You must convince the reader that you are capable of digging deeper into a CS subject and then use this to solve a problem.
 The resulting text must contain: